-The Rogue US military-spec bumper plates are black, having a diameter of 450 mm.
+The Rogue US military-spec bumper plates are black, having an IWF standard diameter of 450 mm.
 The insert thickness is 50 mm, which is made of stainless steel.

 A stainless steel insert adds stability even on intense workouts.
-Moreover, it reduces rattling noise when used in combination with an Olympic barbell.
+Moreover, it reduces rattling noise when used in Olympic lifting.

-The Rock US military-spec bumper plates don’t need any token of trust.
+The Rogue US-Military spec bumper plates don’t need any token of trust.
 Its contribution to the US military depicts the performance it offers.